3xASecurity/frozen-shell-hypothesis/frozen-shell-hypothesis.md

 ---

-This section resolves the classical paradox of infinite time by introducing a **quantum probabilistic perspective**, showing how particles can effectively "integrate" into the 0-Time-Barrier despite the constraints of gravitational time dilation.

----

 ## **9. Observational Predictions**

 This hypothesis could end up being non-falsifiable, and for such reason useless as scientific proof.